Xeliia/Backend-LakBayan/api/README.md

 - **JSONB Export Cache** - Lightning-fast data exports using PostgreSQL JSONB
 - **Auto-Cache Updates** - Cache automatically refreshes when data is verified
 - **Contributor Attribution** - All terminals and routes include `added_by` user info for pie chart analytics
+- **Lakbay Points (LP)** - Gamification system rewarding contributors with points for verified content and upvotes
+- **Leaderboards** - Track top contributors with LP rankings and pie chart data
 - **Philippine Focus** - Designed for Philippine transportation systems

 ---